bartificer/shownotes-misc/CCATP/ccatp-20221217-verification.md

 How do you get to be a CA?
 Well, you need to be trusted by the browser makers, so, they have built a whole process around that.
 There's a trade body that meets regularly to set rules for CAs to follow, and the CAs are all regularly audited against those rules.

 Notice how complex all this is getting!
 There are organisations, there are rules, there are formal procedures, there are audits, there are protocols, and there is software, and there are organisations full of people doing lots of things to make it all go.
-Trust worthy verification systems are complex!
+Trustworthy verification systems are complex!

 But wait, there's more!
 We haven't gotten to the sharing part yet!
 How can a website securely and trustworthily share the fact that their server has been verified?
 Cryptography!
 The HTTPS cert itself is digitally signed by a CA to attest to the fact that they have received and proof for and checked all the claims encoded in the certificate.
 The browser maker has added the CA's *root certificate* into their software, so the CA's signature can be cryptographically verified, giving you confidence that the claims the cert asserts are true!